Heavy rains continue to lash Kerala, Red alert in 10 districts | Science-Environment

 - India

-As incessant rains continue to lash Kerala with reports of landslides and rising river water levels in some parts of the state, the India Meteorological Department (IMD) issued red alerts in 10 districts of the southern state for Tuesday.
+As incessant rains continue to lash Kerala with reports of landslides and rising river water levels in various parts of the state, the India Meteorological Department (IMD) issued a red alert in 10 districts of the southern state for Tuesday.

-IMD also issued a Red alert in the same 10 districts for August 3.
+IMD also issued a red alert in the same 10 districts for August 3 also.

+The CPI(M) state secretariat, in a release, said it has asked all its workers to be part of the relief and rescue work in the state.

+The Pathanamthitta Collector has been tasked with taking appropriate steps to ensure that the functions related to the Niraputhari festival, which marks the beginning of the harvest season, and Aranmula Vallasadhya at Sabarimala are not disrupted, a release said.

-The department also warned of widespread and isolated heavy and very heavy rainfall in the state till August 5.
+The IMD warned of widespread and isolated heavy and very heavy rainfall in the state till August 5.

-Various weather models of the Central Meteorological Department, National Centre for Medium-Range Weather Forecasting, National Centers for Environmental Prediction and European Centre for Medium-Range Weather Forecasts, also said widespread heavy rainfall is expected in several districts of Kerala during the day.

-Given the Red alerts issued by the IMD, Kerala Chief Minister Pinarayi Vijayan said people should be very careful and everyone should be prepared to strictly follow the warnings issued by the Disaster Management Authority.

-The incessant rains caused landslides in several places in the Kannur district on Monday night leading to the death of two persons -- a 45-year-old man and a 2-and-a-half-year-old girl -- with another 55-year-old man still missing, the district officials said in a release.
+The incessant rains caused landslides in several places in Kannur district on Monday night leading to the death of two persons -- a 45-year old man and a two-and-a-half year old girl -- with another 55-year old man still missing, the district officials said in a release.

-They also said that vehicular traffic was completely disrupted in various parts of the state and the Collector has declared a holiday for educational institutions including professional colleges in Thalassery taluks today.

 Two Irrigation department reservoirs in Palakkad -- Meenkara and Mangalam -- reached Orange alert storage levels on Tuesday due to the heavy rains, according to the data on the Kerala State Disaster Management Authority (KSDMA) website.